Mlabri people: Lifestyle

 The Mlabri traditionally lived a nomadic lifestyle.
 They moved frequently, and had no permanent houses, instead making temporary shelters from palm leaves and bamboo-string.
 They wore only a loin-covering of bark or cloth, though most Mlabri now wear factory-made clothes gained by trade with other hill tribes.
 They are hunter-gatherers, with most of their food coming from gathering.
-Women give birth alone in the forest and infant mortality used to be very high.
+Women give birth alone in the forest, and infant mortality used to be very high.

 The Mlabri have few regimented social ceremonies, and are said to have no formal religious system, though they believe in forest spirits and other nature spirit.
 Marriages are made with simple request; there is no bride-price.
 The dead are buried near where they expired, and the tribe moves on.

 In 1938, Austrian anthropologist Hugo Bernatzik published an ethnography of the "Yellow Leaf People" which contained his brief observations of the tribe in the early 20th century.

 Since the 1990s, the Mlabri in Thailand have settled into more permanent villages in Phrae and Nan provinces.
-The houses they live in are made of cinderblock and wood, with metal roofs and even electricity.
+The Thai government has declared the forest areas where they used to live to be state-owned forest reserves and discourages any Mlabri from returning there.
+The houses in the permanent villages that the Mlabri now live in are made of cinderblock and wood, with metal roofs and even electricity.
 Mlabri children have started going to public schools, and their health care has improved.
 It was reported in 2013 that the Mlabri's suicide rate has risen.
 Mlabri villages have some economic activity.
 While still hunting and gathering, the Mlabri now engage in highland farming and hammock weaving, besides working as day laborers.

 One of the Mlabri settlements in Nan Province is under the patronage of Princess Sirindhorn.